 - Dry mouth, sore throat and/or persistent bad breath in the morning

-There are a range of health concerns that can be related to these symptoms so a discussion with Dr. McLauchlin about your concerns is an important first step towards the best treatment.
+There are a range of health concerns that can be related to these symptoms so a discussion with Dr. McLauchlin or Dr. Bare about your concerns is an important first step toward the best treatment.

 Am I At Risk for Sleep Apnea?

 There is a range of risk factors for sleep apnea, although anyone can develop it at any time in their life.
-Common risk factors that everyone should be aware of and that Dr. McLauchlin will screen for can include:
+Common risk factors that everyone should be aware of and that our team will screen for can include:

 - Large neck circumference